Microsoft BASIC: Altair BASIC and early microcomputers

 The Altair BASIC interpreter was developed by Microsoft founders Paul Allen and Bill Gates using a self-written Intel 8080 emulator running on a PDP-10 minicomputer.
-The MS dialect is patterned on Digital Equipment Corporation's BASIC-PLUS on the PDP-11, which Gates had used in high school.
+The MS dialect is patterned on Digital Equipment Corporation's BASIC-PLUS on the PDP-10, which Gates had used in high school.
 The first versions supported integer math only, but Monte Davidoff convinced them that floating-point arithmetic was possible, and wrote a library which became the Microsoft Binary Format.

+Microsoft BASIC family of 8-bit interpreters (Altair BASIC, TRS-80 BASIC, etc), features and commands inspired by DEC's PDP-10 BASIC-PLUS include: the single byte tokens for keywords, % for integers, $ for strings, 4-byte floating points Microsoft Binary Format, : statement separator, # for file handles, random file access (FIELD, GET, PUT, LSET, RSET), and more.
+Microsoft's BASIC builtin line editor, the EDIT command, was inspired by the TOPS-10 EDIT text editor's Alter subcommand.

 Altair BASIC was delivered on paper tape and in its original version took 4 KB of memory.
 The following functions and statements were available:

 LIST, NEW, PRINT, INPUT, IF...THEN, FOR...NEXT, SQR, RND, SIN, LET, USR, DATA, READ, REM, CLEAR, STOP, TAB, RESTORE, ABS, END, INT, RETURN, STEP, GOTO, and GOSUB.

 There were no string variables in 4K BASIC and single-precision 32-bit floating point was the only numeric type supported.
 Variable names consisted of one letter (A–Z) or one letter followed by one digit (0–9), thus allowing up to 286 numeric variables.